tozny/e3db/README.md

 ## Terms of Service

-Your use of E3DB must abide by our [Terms of Service](terms.pdf), as detailed in the linked document.
+Your use of E3DB must abide by our [Terms of Service](https://tozny.com/tozny-terms-of-service/), as detailed in the terms of service agreement.

 # Installation & Use